jro31/jethro-codes/_articles/my-story.md

 I also got paid holidays, and being a university, these were substantial; I think four months off in the summer alone.

 I'll never have a job like that again, and living on campus, I had a running track two-minutes from the flat where I lived.
-I knew even then, this is the best job I'm ever going to have.
+I knew even then that this was the best job I was ever going to have.

 And I really enjoyed living in China.
 I got to know my students, and to understand the culture very well.
-It was amazing experience.
+It was an amazing experience.

 However, given how isolated I was, it was also a lonely one, and that was why I ultimately decided to leave.

 I'd gone there on a six-month contract, and I extended it twice.
 But I was also aware that I wouldn't stay there forever.
-It was just very hard to leave the best job I was ever going to have.

-Whereever I worked next would be a step-down.
+It was just very hard to leave this job.
+Wherever I worked next would be a step-down.

 I was only earning about £500/month in China, but with accommodation and bills included, this only had to cover food and leisure, so by the time I left I'd managed to save about £3,000.